scrapy/scrapy/docs/topics/settings.rst

 is to maintain backward compatibility and avoid possible problems caused by using a non-default reactor.

+.. versionchanged:: VERSION
+   The :command:`startproject` command now sets this setting to ``twisted.internet.asyncioreactor.AsyncioSelectorReactor`` in the generated ``settings.py`` file.

 For additional information, see :doc:`core/howto/choosing-reactor`.